Climate change scientists look to Māori and other indigenous people for answers - Fairfax Media NZ (Stuff/Dominion Post/The Press), 2019.

-Feature articles, news releases, website and social media management, and comms advice for Curious Minds.
+Curious Minds news and feature articles, website and social media management, communications advice

-This is the New Zealand government's 10-year initiative to boost engagement in science and technology for all New Zealanders, especially those who don't usually have an opportunity, or want, to engage with it.
+Curious Minds is the New Zealand government's 10-year initiative to boost engagement in science and technology for all New Zealanders, especially those who are underserved or underrepresented.

 Feature articles for Sciblogs channel Mātau Taiao.